sindresorhus/alpha-sort/readme.md

 Type: `function`\
 Default: `undefined`

 A custom function that you can provide to manipulate the elements before sorting.
-This does not modify the original array nor the output values (only the output order).
+This does not modify the values of the array; it only interferes in the sorting order.

 This can be used, for example, if you are sorting book titles in English and want to ignore common articles such as `the`, `a` or `an`: